Leadership Blind Spots

 Blind spots usually develop early as intelligent adaptations to real demands—family dynamics, organizational culture, success pressures, or environments where certain ways of operating were rewarded.

 Because these strategies were effective, they persisted.
 They became habitual.
-As this happens, the logic that started the habit becomes invisible over time.
+As this happens, the logic that generated the habit becomes invisible over time.
 The strategy sticks around long after conditions have changed.

 That's how habits work.